pjfichet/eveil/interface.md

 - `item fabrique` creates the item, reset all fields.
 - `item <object_in_inventory>` delete the object, but fill the item fields with the attributes of the object, allowing one to edit the attributes and create the object again.
-That could should probably be reserved to the initial creator of the object.
+That should probably be reserved to the initial creator of the object.

 ## admin commands